 Derecognition and financial liabilities associated with transferred financial assets (15)

-Template 15 shall include information on transferred financial assets of which part or all do not qualify for de-recognition, and financial assets entirely derecognised for which the institution retains servicing rights.
+Template 15 shall include information on transferred financial assets of which part or all do not qualify for derecognitionderecognition, and financial assets entirely derecognised for which the institution retains servicing rights.

 The associated liabilities shall be reported according to the portfolio in which the related transferred financial assets were included in the assets side and not according to the portfolio in which they were included in the liability side.